TuukkaOT/data_scripts/README.md

-This repository includes some Python scripts I have written for text and audio data analysis.
-As the datasets are not public, you cannot run the all scripts on your own.
+This repository includes some Python scripts I wrote while working on my [master's thesis](http://urn.fi/URN:NBN:fi:hulib-202206152518) and as a research assistant for the University of Helsinki Phonetics and Spech synthesis Research Group.
+The scripts are mainly used for data-analysis, visualization and text annotation.
+As the datasets are not public, you cannot run the all the scripts on your own.

 Here's some examples of the PCA visualization and the web-interface I made for the speech synthesizer: